mchajdecki/osticket-prerequisites/README.md

    Download Here </a>
       <li>The provided link should download the folder directly - if the Google Drive message pops up select - Download anyway button to continue.</li>
     <li>The direct download will appear in the downloads to the right on the browser.</li>
-    <li>Click on the folder icon next to the download to naviagte to the dedicated folder that the osTicket-Installation-Files.zip downloaded into.</li>
+    <li>Click on the folder icon to go to the dedicated folder that the osTicket-Installation-Files downloaded into.</li>
 <p>
    <img src="https://github.com/mchajdecki/osticket-prerequisites/blob/3010c43b0e8bb402783a91227036371df13b79ef/images/Slide-9.jpg" alt"Downloading osTicket">
 </p>